McGoughBill/BlobDetection/README.md

-# BlobDetection
+# Drone detection repo (experimental)

-This repository contains code for detecting blobs in images using various computer vision techniques.
-Blob detection is useful in many applications, including object recognition, image segmentation, and feature extraction.
+This repository contains code for DL object detection training and also detecting blobs in images using various computer vision techniques.

-The following image was generated using the blob_tracking.py code.
+## Blob detection

 My key insight was that drones are quite consistently spiny. their arms, blades, shape, often contains components between 5-20 pixels in size.
 So, a band-pass filter that keeps features in that range is likely to be useful.